 It seems like Audi has forever played second fiddle (actually third in this instance) to its arch rivals Mercedes-Benz and BMW.
-While both Merc and BMW have marketed more than 2 million vehicles worldwide and north of 300,000 units in the U.S. alone, Audi has yet to reach those figures.
+While both Merc and BMW have already marketed more than 2 million vehicles worldwide and north of 300,000 units in the U.S. alone, Audi has yet to reach those figures.
 The Germans are hoping they’ll be able to do so during MY 2019 or 2020 though, which makes for some interesting propositions when it comes to the 2020 Audi lineup.

 What’s Hot in the New 2020 Audi Lineup

 07. 2020 R8

-07. 2020 e-tron GT
+06. 2020 e-tron GT

-Audi’s take on a performance all-electric sedan should thus benefit from the same 800-volt battery system and 350 kW charging which will allow it to fill the battery up to 80 percent in just 12 minutes.
+Audi’s take on a performance all-electric sedan thus benefits from the same 800-volt battery system and 350 kW charging which will allow it to fill the battery up to 80 percent in just 20 minutes or so.
 Based off this information alone, we would argue that the Tesla Model S P100D is in for some worthy competition at long last.

-The upcoming 2020 e-tron GT should slot right in between the Audi SUV and Porsche sedan in terms of available power, but its total range will likely suffer, falling below the e-tron SUV’s 250-mile threshold.
+The upcoming 2020 e-tron GT slots right in between the Audi SUV and Porsche sedan in terms of available power, but its total range will likely suffer, falling below the e-tron SUV’s 250-mile threshold.
 Whatever happens to be the case, the Volkswagen Group has evidently learned some valuable lessons from the “Dieselgate” scandal.
 They’re obviously working around the clock to redeem themselves, and we have to say we like what we see.

 05. 2020 S3

-The next-gen Audi A3/S3 will share underpinnings with the new VW Golf scheduled to appear a few months earlier than Audi’s subcompact.
+The next-gen Audi A3/S3 will share underpinnings with the new VW Golf which has already been revealed overseas – a few months earlier than the Audi’s subcompact.
 They’ll also share the same powertrains as they’ve been doing for some time now.
 In the S3’s instance, that’ll be a 2.0L turbocharged 4-cylinder engine shared with the Golf GTI.

 04. 2020 RS 7